[updated April 2022]

 |Wheel||700c (put your money here)||650b (focus on durable)|

-You can finetune it for your specific ride location and strength, and the latter also determines what chainring size you would use with the above cassettes (and cassettes starting with a 9t cog obviously can pair with a smaller chainring to attain the same top gear).
+You can finetune it for your specific ride location and strength.
+The latter also determines what chainring size you would use.
+A cassette starting with a 9t cog needs a smaller chainring for the same top gear.

 If you run 2x, you can find a similar gear range easily; there are too many options from various manufacturers to list them all concisely.

 If you are not sure which cassette works with which derailleur (you would be surprised what works even if the manufacturers say it doesn’t), then I would recommend to check out the other Gravel Bike Tech articles.

 In the text above I mention some tires as examples.
 Remember that we have to lists for all the tires we recommend in the various styles:

 As always, if you have comments or questions, let me know in the comments below.

 As mentioned, the two wheelset solution is great if each ride you do is clearly compartmentalized.
 Paved road one day, off-road the next.
 That said, you can do some pretty impressive gravel rides with a 35mm Cinturato tire despite its road credentials.

 However, if you are constantly mixing surfaces within your rides, you may need a different solution: the one setup for everything.
 I will discuss that in the next installment.